Access Symantec Encryption Management Server via SSH Using PuTTY

-To gain command line access to a PGP Universal Server, you will need to create an SSH key.
+To gain command line access to a Symantec Encryption Management Server (previously PGP Universal Server), you will need to create an SSH key.
 You can do this using a utility such as PuTTYgen to create an SSH key and PuTTY to log in to the command line interface.
-This article details how to utilize PuTTYgen and PuTTY to access a PGP Universal Server.
+This article details how to utilize PuTTYgen and PuTTY to access Symantec Encryption Management Server (SEMS) .

 PuTTY is a freeware suite of SSH tools.
 The PuTTY suite includes PuTTYgen, PuTTY, PSFTP, and Pageant the PuTTY authentication agent.
 The PuTTYgen and PuTTY.exe files are also available to be downloaded separately.